Book a Call

 Zenbooks Financial Clarity Index Logo

-• Sample size: 400 Canadian SME owners and senior financial decision-makers
+Sample size: 565 Canadian SME owners and senior financial decision-makers (569 completes, 4 removed in data cleaning)

-• Methodology type: Panel-based non-probability sample, weighted to Canadian SME population
+Methodology type: Panel-based non-probability sample, weighted to the Canadian SME population

-• Weighting method: Raking (iterative proportional fitting) against Statistics Canada Business Register
+Weighting method: Three-margin raking (iterative proportional fitting) against Statistics Canada Business Register targets: region, employee size, and industry sector

 About the Index

-The Zenbooks Financial Clarity Index is Canada's first national benchmark of financial management capability among small and medium-sized enterprises.
+The Zenbooks Financial Clarity Index is the annual national index of Canadian SME financial management.
 The index measures the degree to which Canadian business owners understand their current financial position, forecast future performance, make data-driven decisions, operate modern financial systems, and manage financial risk.

-The Zenbooks FCI is published annually by Zenbooks, a Canadian accounting firm serving small and medium-sized businesses.
-The index is designed to be tracked longitudinally, with consistent fielding at the beginning of each year to produce year-over-year trend data on the state of Canadian SME financial management.
+The ZFCI is published annually by Zenbooks, a Canadian accounting firm serving small and medium-sized businesses.
+The index is designed to be tracked longitudinally, with consistent fielding each year to produce year-over-year trend data on the state of Canadian SME financial management.

 What the Index Measures

 The Zenbooks Financial Clarity Index measures five dimensions of financial clarity.
-Each dimension is worth 20 points, for a total index score out of 100.
+Each dimension comprises five questions worth 20 points in total, for an index score out of 100.
+Some items carry negative points for the weakest response.

 Dimension 1: Financial Awareness